eesmer/DebianDC/docs/Management_of_FSMO_Roles.md

   - An incorrect password entry in the domain environment is sent to the DC machine operating this role before being transmitted to the relevant client.
   - The Group Policy management screen works with the DC machine that holds the PDC Emulator role.

+   The DC machine operating this role must be running at all times.

 - RID Master
 - Schema Master
 - Domain Naming Master